mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/index.rst

 Integrating Other PIDs into Swerve
 ====================================
-Swerve is really cool on its own, but you know what’s even better?
+Swerve is really cool on its own, but you know what's even better?
 MORE FLEXIBLE CONTROLS!
-“But isn’t field-centric good enough?” some may ask.
+“But isn't field-centric good enough?” some may ask.
 In return we ask, ”Do you want to be the very best that no one ever was?”

-Let’s get down to business.
+Let's get down to business.
 Swerve enables such freedom of motion, it's a waste to not utilize it for your advantage as much as possible.
 If done successfully, your robot will perform at a new level.

 Not convinced yet?
 Think about it this way.
 The more control the driver has, the more natural